Carpediem324/FASTLIO-lc-ros-noetic/README.md

 # FAST_LIO_LC

+This version is for ROS1 Noetic, ubuntu 20.04

 The **tight** integration of [FAST-LIO](https://github.com/hku-mars/FAST_LIO) with Radius-Search-based loop closure module.

 **FAST-LIO** (Fast LiDAR-Inertial Odometry) is a computationally efficient and robust LiDAR-inertial odometry package.
 It fuses LiDAR feature points with IMU data using a tightly-coupled iterated extended Kalman filter.
 But it doesn't have a loop closure module to eliminate the accumulated drift.